rakkateichou/daily-planner/README.md

 # Daily Planner

-☀️ An app to manage your daily little to-do's with fancy indicator and notifications
+☀️ An app to manage your daily little to-do's with a fancy indicator and notifications